-(1) If specific recognition has been granted for courses pursuant to Section 10-4, this must be stated on the diploma.

-- (2) Students who meet the requirements for bachelor's degrees pursuant to Section 10-4 can be issued diplomas including specific recognition of external education if a minimum of 60 credits have been taken at Østfold University College, cf. Section 2 of the Regulations relating to Recognition of Higher Education. - (3) To be issued a diploma on the basis of education that has previously made up part of a different degree, the student must have taken at least 60 new credits, cf. Section 3 of the Regulations relating to Recognition of Higher Education.
+- (1) If specific recognition has been granted for courses pursuant to section 10-4, this must be stated on the diploma. - (2) Students who meet the requirements for a bachelor's degree pursuant to section 10-2 can be issued a diploma including specific recognition of external education if a minimum of 60 credits have been taken at Østfold University College, cf. section 3 of the Regulations relating to recognition of Norwegian and foreign higher education qualifications and of prior learning and work experience. - (3) To be issued a diploma on the basis of education that has previously made up part of a different degree, the student must have taken at least 60 new credits, cf. section 4 of the Regulations relating to recognition of Norwegian and foreign higher education qualifications and of prior learning and work experience. - Amended by Regulations no. 866 of 20 June 2019 (which entered into force on 1 August 2019) and no. 3767 of 16 December 2021 (which entered into force on 1 January 2022).